braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/react_native/react_sdk_setup.md

 - iOS
 - Android
 page_order: 1
-description: "This reference introduces React Native SDK and explain how to integrate it natively on Android and iOS."
+description: "This reference introduces the React Native SDK and explains how to integrate it natively on Android and iOS."
 ---

 # Initial SDK Setup

-Installing the Braze React Native SDK provides basic analytics functionality and lets you integrate in-app messages and Content Cards for both iOS and Android with just one code base.
+Installing the Braze React Native SDK provides basic analytics functionality and lets you integrate in-app messages and Content Cards for both iOS and Android with just one codebase.

 You will need to complete installation steps on both platforms separately.